eclipse-sensinact/org.eclipse.sensinact.gateway/docs/distribution/Launcher.md

 The name of the configuration is `sensinact.launcher` and it defines three properties:

 * `features` - a list of features to install, in the order that they are to be installed
-* `repository` - a maven repository containing bundles and optionally features for installation
+* `repository` - a Maven repository containing bundles and optionally features for installation.
+This can be a single folder or a list of folders.
-* `featureDir` - a folder containing feature files that are candidates for installation
+* `featureDir` - a folder containing feature files that are candidates for installation.
+This can be a single folder or a list of folders.

 An example configuration might look like the following: